JoshGuarino/joshguarino/README.md

 ### Hi my name is Josh Guarino

-Experienced Software Engineer with 6+ years of as a Full Stack Software Engineer and 5 years of as QA/SDET Engineer, with 10+ years in total.
+Experienced Software Engineer with 6+ years of as a Software Engineer and 5 years of as QA/SDET Engineer, with 10+ years in total.
 Expertise in a variety of programming languages and technologies.